bump-sh/docs/src/_guides/arazzo/specification/v1.0/understanding-structure/success-and-failure.md

 ---
-title: Success and Failure in API Workflows
+title: Success and failure in API workflows
 authors: phil
 excerpt: Define precise success and failure criteria for each step in your Arazzo workflows, describing comprehensive error handling and branching logic.
 date: 2025-01-30